-- All items on the agenda are subject to action and/or change by the Commission. - To comment on an item not on the agenda (3-minute limit), submit a speaker card to the clerk. - Call 510.208.7450 (Voice) or 1.800.855.7100 (TTY) five days in advance to request a sign-language interpreter. - If information is needed in another language, contact 510.208.7400.
-Hard copies available only by request. - Call 510.208.7400 48 hours in advance to request accommodation or assistance at this meeting. - Meeting agendas and staff reports are available on the website calendar. - Alameda CTC is located near 12th St. Oakland City Center BART station and AC Transit bus lines.
+- All items on the agenda are subject to action and/or change by the Commission. - To comment on an item not on the agenda, submit an email to the clerk or use the Raise Hand feature or if you are calling by telephone press 9 prior to or during the Public Comment section of the agenda.
+Generally public comments will be limited to 3 minutes. - Call 510.208.7450 (Voice) or 1.800.855.7100 (TTY) five days in advance to request a sign-language interpreter. - If information is needed in another language, contact 510.208.7400. - Call 510.208.7400 48 hours in advance to request accommodation or assistance at this meeting. - Meeting agendas and staff reports are available on the website calendar.